MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicaldisk.md

 ```

 ### -Model
-Specifies a model.
-The cmdlet gets the physical disks that match the value.
+Gets the physical disks of the specified model.
-You can use wildcard characters to enter a pattern.
+Enter a model string or use wildcard characters to enter a pattern.

 ```yaml
 Type: String